mcfnord/cem/src/ref/background.md

-Welcome to this living document.
+﻿Welcome to this living document.
 In this document, I will typically add sections near the top, and move changed sections up closer to the top, so you can be comfortable knowing your review of the first few pages is the bulk of new and revised details.